The Awakening Collective

 Realization Versus Density

-6D Humans Rarely Teach
+6D Consciousness Rarely Teaches

 Final Thoughts on 5D vs 6D

-As you can see awakening or even "enlightenment" does not culminate in a final, superior viewpoint.
+As you can see, awakening or even "enlightenment" does not culminate in a final, superior viewpoint.
 It simply reveals the relativity of viewpoints themselves.
 Fourth density love, fifth density wisdom, and sixth density unity are not stages to be conquered, but lenses through which the same unconditioned cessation is interpreted.

 Want to chat with someone about your awakening?